 September is always a bittersweet time, in my opinion.
 It is full of transitions and contradictions.
 For instance, on some level, you’re sad summer is coming to an end.
 But on another level, you’re happy to see the heat and the unstructured nature of summer fade away.
 Adios!

-Being in transition or in limbo can be difficult for a lot of people.
+Being in transition or in limbo can be difficult for some people.
 It feels unsettling and can create an underlying anxiety.
-But … before we know it, we shift into a new routine and are back in the swing of all this new season has to offer.
+But . . . before we know it, we shift into a new routine and are in the swing of everything this new season has to offer.
 My advice is to take advantage of each day as it comes and enjoy the rhythm of this month.

 As far as your LIFESTYLE for this month . . .

 The transition between seasons at this time of year is hardest for me when it comes to being outdoors.
 I am an outdoor nut and can’t think of anything better than spending time outside – especially when it comes to eating a meal.
 My middle name should actually be Al Fresco 😉